RMR (musician): Career

 In February 2020, he independently released the song "Rascal", which quickly went viral on YouTube overnight, due to the video's content and portrayal.
 He signed to Warner Records and Cmnty Rcrds in April 2020.
 He dropped the single "Dealer", debuting its remix days later.
 The remix features American rappers Future and Lil Baby.

 On June 12, 2020, he released his debut extended play, Drug Dealing is a Lost Art.
 The eight-track EP contains features from American rappers Future, Lil Baby, Westside Gunn and Young Thug.

 On November 12, he released "The Wishing Hour", a reworking of the Matchbox Twenty song "3AM."
 It was subsequently announced RMR's next project would be called 4th Qtr Medley, a three-part series of re-imagined songs and interconnected videos similar to "Rascal," set to be released on November 24.
 On November 24, 4th Qtr Medley was released and featured reworkings of songs from Matchbox Twenty, Drake, and The Goo Goo Dolls.
 As of 2021, the music video for 4th Qtr Medley is no longer on YouTube, having been removed from RMR's channel, although the three individual songs are still accessible online.

 On January 8, 2021, RMR released "Her Honeymoon".
 The accompanying music video featured three possible endings to the narrative, concluding with RMR encouraging fans to call or text his personal cell-phone to vote for their preferred ending.

 On May 21, 2021, RMR released "Vibes" featuring Tyla Yaweh.
 The song was set to be the second single from RMR's upcoming debut album Hotel, but that album never materialized.
 On June 11, 2021, Billy Strings and RMR collaborated on a song called "Wargasm."

 After a nearly two-year hiatus, RMR released "Crazy" with Ryan Lewis on March 3, 2023.
 It was his first official single release since "Vibes".

 Personal life

-RMR was born in Ghana, Africa in 1996.
+RMR was born in Ghana in 1996.
 He then later moved and grew up in Minneapolis, Minnesota when he was 4.
-He likes to keep his life private and remains professionally anonymous.
+He likes to keep his life private and for a few years remained professionally anonymous, until he unmasked and revealed himself to the world in late 2023 in his music video for "Rings on Saturn".
 As of 2020, RMR was living in Los Angeles, California, having been relocated from Minnesota.

 RMR was a panel member on A View From The Front Line, an introspective panel discussion hosted by one of his labels Warner Records.
-Moderated by Gail Mitchell, Executive Director of R&B/Hip-Hop for Billboard, the panel included artists involved in the George Floyd protests and Paul Henderson, Director of Police Accountability for the City of San Francisco.
+Moderated by Gail Mitchell, executive director of R&B/Hip-Hop for Billboard, the panel included artists involved in the George Floyd protests and Paul Henderson, Director of Police Accountability for the City of San Francisco.